Uni-ISP: Toward Unifying the Learning of ISPs from Multiple Mobile Cameras

 First, we discuss the XYZ image format of the inverse and forward ISP tasks that our model will undertake.
 The XYZ images are device-independent measurements of radiances and learning XYZ images enjoys the same benefits as learning raw images.
 Therefore, in line with~\cite{afifi2021cie}, we opt for XYZ images processed from the raw images taken by the camera as the raw modality.
 Specifically, the XYZ image is obtained from the real raw image by applying the early fixed stage of the ISP using the as-shot white balance, a fixed linear demosaicing algorithm, and the camera-to-XYZ matrix of the current device, without applying gamma tone mapping.
 In this setting, the XYZ images are linearly correlated to the raw images and they can be converted to each other without loss.

 \Cref{fig:model-design} shows the overview of \methodabbr, which contains the \gfullname $g$ and \hfullname $h$.
 Our model aims to be aware of various camera devices in the learned ISP tasks.
-Suppose the images we discussed here are all in size of $H \times W$ and channels of $C$.
+Assume all images discussed here have dimensions $H \times W$ and $C$ channels.
 Given an sRGB image $I_a \in \mathbb{R}^{H\times W \times C}$ produced by the camera $a$, $\mathcal{E}_a \in \mathbb{R}^{D}$ represents the device-aware embedding for camera $a$ with size of $D$, the \gfullname $g$ learns to output the corresponding XYZ image $\hat{L}_a$ of camera $a$ given the input $I_a$:

 and \hfullname $h$ learns to predict the $\hat{I}_a$ from the real XYZ image $L_a$:

 The $g(\cdot)$ and $h(\cdot)$ learn the inter-device general properties in ISP behaviors, while the device-aware embedding $\mathcal{E}_a$ focuses on device-specific intra-device properties of camera $a$.